 HOR 231 TURFGRASS MANAGEMENT I: 5 hours.
 Four discussions and one two-hour laboratory period.
-Cultivar selection, identification and establishment; practical turfgrass manangement; basic fertility programs; mowing and irrigation practices; thatch control; and pest identification and control will be discussed in detail.
+Cultivar selection, identification and establishment; practical turfgrass management; basic fertility programs; mowing and irrigation practices' thatch control will be discussed in detail.
 Fall.

 HOR 232 TURFGRASS MANAGEMENT II: 5 hours.
 Four discussions and one two-hour laboratory period.
 Prerequisite: HOR 231.
-Elements of planning, construction and maintenance of turfgrass for residential and industrial grounds, parks, and roadsides will be emphasized.
-Traffic effects and compaction, water management and applied soil fertility will be discussed.
+Elements of planning, construction, and maintenance of turfgrass for residences, industrial grounds, parks, and roadsides will be discussed.
+Weed, insect, disease, and nematode identification and controls will be emphasized.
 Winter.